 2. Instead of ‘He made me angry’, try ‘I became angry after what he did’.
 Then you can ask questions such as: ‘Was I justified in becoming angry?
 Or was I too touchy?
 How can I deal with my anger so that it disturbs me less?
 How can I use my anger to make a positive change?’

 3. Instead of ‘That stresses me out’ try ‘I become stressed when that happens.’
 Hopefully that will prompt you to ask questions like: ‘Should I in future avoid a situation like this?
 Do other people get this stressed, or is it just me?
 If so, why is it just me?
 Is my stress justified?
 What can I do to relieve this stress?
 Or prevent it?’

 4. About the traffic jam you might ask yourself, ‘I feel angry.
 Why do I keep getting angry?
 What buttons are being pressed?
 Why do I get angry in traffic jams when my friend doesn’t?
-Why does it bug me?
-What can I do to be less angry?’
+Why does it bug me and not others?
+What can I do to become less angry?’

 See how empowering those questions are?
 But if you blame the traffic jam for making you angry you will simply feel powerless and upset.
-And possibly act irrationally.
-Worse, nothing will change.
+And you might even act irrationally.
+Worse: nothing will change.

 When a person truly accepts that the ‘ball is in their court’ the person draws upon their resources to deal with the emotions they’re feeling.
 But someone who believes that the world has to change before they can feel okay again will continue to feel powerless.
 Because most of the time the world won’t change.

 Knowing ‘the ball is in your court’ empowers you.
 The more power you feel, the less anxious you become and the more resilient you become.

 Q. ‘So, if I’m being tortured I just have to remember, “the torture isn’t creating my misery, I am.”
 Is that what you’re suggesting?’

 No one could have that resolve, but that’s the idea.
 In day-to-day life it’s an easy habit to adopt.